 When it comes to website hosting there are many different options available.
 Each has their own merits, differing in features and price points.
 Today we’re going to be taking a closer look at Virtual Private Server (VPS) hosting.

 VPS hosting allows you to store your web assets on space that has been configured to look and feel like a standalone dedicated server.

 VPS stands for Virtual Private Server.
 A VPS is a siloed space on a server that has the characteristics of an entire server itself.
-A virtual server hosting has its own Operating System (OS), applications, resources, and configurations.
+A Virtual Private Server Hosting has its own Operating System (OS), applications, resources, and configurations.
 All of this is contained within a single powerful server.
 Each server can have multiple VPS accounts on it.

 How Does VPS Hosting Work?